Groom High School

-Groom High School is a public high school located in the city of Groom in Carson County, Texas (USA).
+Groom High School is a public high school located in the city of Groom in Carson County, Texas, United States.
 It is classified as a 1A school by the UIL.
 It is a part of the Groom Independent School District located in extreme southeastern Carson County.
-For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.
+For the 2021–2022 school year, the school was given an "A" by the Texas Education Agency.